trishantkaushik/main/README.md

 Purpose of the Project

-This project was created as part of a web development assignment to practice the integration of HTML structure, CSS styling, and JavaScript functionality in a single webpage.
+This project was created as part of a web development assignment to practice the integration of HTML structure, CSS styling, and JavaScript functionality in a single webpage. assignment 4
+This project implements an interactive Frequently Asked Questions (FAQ) section using HTML, CSS, and JavaScript with an object-oriented approach.
+HTML provides the basic page structure and a container where all questions and answers are dynamically inserted.
+CSS is used to design the layout and hide answers by default while adding visual cues like “+” and “−” icons for expansion and collapse.
+JavaScript defines a QAItem class that stores each question and answer and contains a method to render them into HTML elements.
+Event listeners are attached to each question so that when the user clicks it, the corresponding answer toggles its visibility.
+The questions and answers are stored in an array of QAItem objects, allowing the FAQ section to be dynamically generated and easily extended.